SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.1.3 - Fill Clips and Once Clips

-- ([#196] and [#1018]) Holding the status pad (mute pad) for a clip and pressing `SELECT` brings up a clip type selection menu.
+- ([#196] and [#1018]) In Song View (Rows mode), holding the status pad (mute pad) for a clip and pressing `SELECT` brings up a clip type selection menu.
+For Grid Mode there is a dedicated Config Mode in which this menu can be reached, see `Yellow Mode` in [Grid View](#415grid-view).

   The options are:
     - **`Default (DEFA)`** - the default Deluge clip type.
     - **`Fill (FILL)`** - Fill clip.
+        - When inactive it appears orange on the status pads in rows view, or in Config Mode in grid view.
+        - When active it will appear green.
-It appears orange/cyan on the status pads, and when triggered it will schedule itself to start at such a time that it _finishes_ at the start of the next loop.
+        - When launched it will schedule itself to start at such a time that it _finishes_ at the start of the next loop.
 If the fill clip is longer than the remaining time, it is triggered immediately at a point midway through.
         The loop length is set by the longest playing clip, or by the total length of a section times the repeat count set for that section.
         - **Limitation**: a fill clip is still subject to the one clip per instrument behavior of the Deluge.
 Fill clips can steal an output from another fill, but they cannot steal from a non-fill.
 This can lead to some fills never starting since a default type clip has the needed instrument.
 This can be worked around by cloning the instrument to an independent copy.
     - **`Once (ONCE)`** - Once clip.
+        - When inactive it appears purple on the status pads in rows view, or in Config Mode in grid view.
+        - When active it will appear green.
-It appears orange/cyan on the status pads, and when triggered it will schedule itself to start at the start of the next loop.
+        - When triggered it will schedule itself to start at the start of the next loop.
 Then it will schedule itself to stop, so it just plays once.
 This type of clips also work when soloing them, they will solo just for one loop and unsolo after that.
         - **Limitation**: a Once clip is still subject to the one clip per instrument behavior of the Deluge, A Once clip can steal an output from other normal clips, so take that into account when you plan your performance.